 Early Origins of the Fallow family

 The surname Fallow was first found in Huntingdon.
 However another branch of the family was later found at Shotesham in Norfolk.
 "Shotesham Park, the seat of Robert Fellowes, Esq., is a handsome mansion, erected by the late Mr. Fellowes, near the site of the ancient Hall, which was surrounded with a moat. "

 Walter Felagh was one of the first records of the family.
 He was listed in the Assize Rolls of Northumberland in 1256.
 Robert le Felagh was listed in the Subsidy Rolls of Sussex in 1327.
 John Felagh was listed in Somerset, 1 Edward III (during the first year's reign of Edward III.)

-Important Dates for the Fallow family
+Early History of the Fallow family

 This web page shows only a small excerpt of our Fallow research.
 Another 121 words (9 lines of text) covering the years 1820 and 1910 are included under the topic Early Fallow History in all our PDF Extended History products and printed products wherever possible.

 Fallow Spelling Variations